Components

 - History

-- When there is more than one page of results or more than 10 items.
+- When there’s more than one page of results or more than 10 items.

 When to consider something else